kebedemeron905/extended_App/README.md

 </b>
 </b>

-3. User will receive a payment confirmation displaying the total amount of the charge and Stripe charge Id.
+3. The user will receive a payment confirmation displaying the total amount of the charge and Stripe charge Id.

 ![Payment Confirmation](images/image4.png)

 </b>
 </b>
-4. User clicks OK to reset cart to $0.
+4. When a user clicks OK, the cart resets to $0.

 </b>
 </b>